 The Saronic Islands Yacht Charter

-Made up of Aegina, Agkistri, Spetses, Hydra, Poros, Salamina and the peninsula of Methana, the Saronic Islands are a wonderful destination all year round for your luxury yacht charter due to its sheltered location and breathtaking natural beauty.
-The Saronic Gulf is located within easy reach of Athens, where this charming and understated group of islands has much to offer the visitor including great dining, shopping, charming Greek towns, and the convenience of its proximity to the country's dynamic capital city.
+Made up of Agistri, Aegina, Spetses, Hydra, Poros, Salamina and the peninsula of Methana, the Saronic Islands are a wonderful destination all year round for your luxury yacht charter due to its sheltered location and breathtaking natural beauty.
+The Saronic Gulf is located within easy reach of Athens, where this postcard-pretty and understated group of islands has much to offer the visitor including alternative cuisines, boutique stores, effortless luxury, and the convenience of its proximity to the country's dynamic capital city.

 In the Argolic Gulf and Hydra Island, the wind blows mainly from the southeast.
-The Meltemi wind can be strong in the afternoon, but otherwise it is normally calm.
-The Kabatic wind also affects the region coming off the mountaintops of the Peloponnese though very rarely reaching higher than Force 5 and blowing for short periods of time.
-The average temperature from June to September in this region is 25-34°C (77-93° F) but in May and October the weather is a little bit cooler.
+The Meltemi wind can be strong in the afternoon, but otherwise, it is normally calm.
+The Katabatic wind also affects the region coming off the mountaintops of the Peloponnese though very rarely reaching higher than Force 5 and blowing for short periods of time.
+The average temperature from June to September in this region is 25-34°C (77-93° F) but in May and October, the weather is a little bit cooler.

 The Sporades Islands Yacht Charter

-The Sporades Islands lie on the eastern coast of mainland Greece and consist of 11 islands of which only 4 are inhabited: Skiathos, now known by many for this is where the worldwide acclaimed feature Mamma Mia was filmed, Skopelos, Alonnisos and Skyros.
+The Sporades Islands lie on the eastern coast of mainland Greece and consist of 11 islands of which only 4 are inhabited: Skiathos, now known by many for this is where the worldwide acclaimed feature Mamma Mia was set, Skopelos, Alonnisos, and Skyros.

-These idyllic islands are a fertile and green archipelago that are different to other islands anywhere else in Greece.
+These idyllic islands are a fertile and green archipelago that is different from other islands anywhere else in Greece.
 It is for this reason that they have become known as the emerald of the Aegean, with pine-forested mountains slope down to some of the best beaches in the Mediterranean and clear blue-green waters.
 These beautiful islands present the opportunity for a simple and slower way of life, so you can truly unwind and enjoy a therapeutic holiday in the sunshine.

 Wind and sailing conditions: The summer months in the Sporades are dry and warm.
-The prevailing wind in the summer is the ‘Meltemi’ (force 3-4) that provides fantastic sailing conditions but do also look out for the ‘Sirrocco’, a southerly wind that blows every few weeks in early and late season.
+The prevailing wind in the summer is the ‘Meltemi’ (force 3-4) that provides fantastic sailing conditions but do also lookout for the ‘Sirrocco’, a southerly wind that blows every few weeks in the early and late season.

 Dodecanese Islands Yacht Charter

-The Dodecanese Islands are found in the south east of the Aegian Sea, just off the Turkish coast.
+Travel back in time to the Dodecanese Islands, found in the south-east of the Aegean Sea, just off the Turkish coast.
 Expect stunning sandy or pebble beaches, traditional Greek towns, imposing monuments as well as typically excellent Greek gastronomy.
 Astypalea, Leros, Lipsi, Nisyros, Kalymnos, Karpathos, Kastellorizo, Kos, Patmos, Rhodes, Tilos are just a few that make up this beautiful island group.
 Rhodes, for instance, has reinvented itself hilltop castles, emerald coves, and powdery, golden beaches, and be sure to head to Mavikros restaurant for the unrivalled view!

-Wind and Sailing Conditions.
-During the summer, the prevailing wind is the ‘Meltemi’, which blows from the northwest.
-It blows eratically through June and October but regular winds between force 4 and 6 can be expected in between these months.
-In the spring and autumn, the wind is usually force 2-4 and blows from the southeast.
+Wind and Sailing Conditions: During the summer, the prevailing wind is the ‘Meltemi’, which blows from the northwest.
+It blows erratically through June and October but regular winds between force 4 and 6 can be expected in between these months.
+In the spring and autumn, the wind is usually between force 2-4 and blows from the southeast.

 The Greek islands tend to have a "Dry Mediterranean" climate, which makes them perfect for chartering during the non-winter months.
 The weather in the islands is almost always sunny and dry during the summer, with the temperature hot during the day and pleasantly warm at night.
 Winters are chilly and wet and therefore make chartering risky, but summer in Greece lasts longer than in the likes of France and Italy, extending the charter season and allowing you more time to sail!

 Greek cuisine is simple yet delicious.
-During your sailing vacation you will come across the freshest ingredients, the best olive oil in the world and a growing variety of excellent locally produced wines.
+During your sailing vacation, you will come across the freshest ingredients, the best olive oil in the world and a growing variety of excellent locally produced wines.
 Local specialities vary from region to region, but the most popular food types are: